Brentlyw/Doppel/README.md

 # Important Features

 I wanted Döppel to be different, so I included some non-standard things within it’s execution flow.
-If you would like to know these things, the text below is hidden with a light foreground color, change it to black to read Döppel’s features. *Spoiler*

 - Runs 8 individual virtual machine checks, querying mouse info, hardware specs, and recent activity.
 - Is able to unhook ntdll.dll, and also patch ETW logging.